richiii999/AiADHDProject/README.md

 **Acknowledgements**

-This research was conducted as part of the Summer Undergraduate Research Experience (SURE) program at UMD
+This research was supported by the Summer Undergraduate Research Experience (SURE) program at UMD